Centreville Savings Bank Charitable Foundation

 Based on recent grant awards and the Foundation's stated priorities, successful applications demonstrate:

-Focus on Underserved Populations: The Foundation prioritizes organizations "tackling the most significant challenges and helping to meet the needs of underserved populations."
+Focus on Underserved Populations: The Foundation prioritises organisations "tackling the most significant challenges and helping to meet the needs of underserved populations."
 Successful applications demonstrate impact on vulnerable community members.

-Local Community Impact: The Foundation emphasizes partnerships with "local community-based organizations," indicating a preference for grassroots organizations with deep community ties in Rhode Island and Eastern Connecticut.
+Local Community Impact: The Foundation emphasises partnerships with "local community-based organisations," indicating a preference for grassroots organisations with deep community ties in Rhode Island and Eastern Connecticut.

-Clear Project Description: Recent awards show the Foundation funds specific programs and initiatives rather than general operating support alone.
-Projects like "ProviDANCE after-school program" and "Trauma-informed care program expansion" demonstrate specific, measurable outcomes.
+Clear Project Description: Recent awards show the Foundation funds specific programmes and initiatives rather than general operating support alone.
+Projects like "ProviDANCE after-school programme" and "Trauma-informed care programme expansion" demonstrate specific, measurable outcomes.

-Food Security Priority: The Foundation has shown particular interest in food security, awarding $23,000 to 23 food pantries in a single quarter, suggesting strong support for basic needs programs.
+Food Security Priority: The Foundation has shown particular interest in food security, awarding $23,000 to 23 food pantries in a single quarter, suggesting strong support for basic needs programmes.

 Key Takeaways for Grant Writers